dev-cafe/cmake-cookbook/STYLE_GUIDE.md

 ```

-#### Line continuation
+### Line continuation

-It is OK to put commands on one line if it improves readability, e.g.:
+It is OK to put commands on one line if it improves readability, _e.g._:
 ```cmake
 list(APPEND CXX_BASIC_FLAGS "-g3" "-O1")
 ```